-We have come a long way in terms of worker’s rights, children’s rights, women’s right, animal rights, LGBTIQ rights, and the removal of legal discrimination based on race, sex, gender, culture, religion, or disability.
-Essentially, any form of discrimination is now frowned upon, especially from a legal perspective, and especially in Western civilisation.
+We have come a long way concerning worker’s rights, children’s rights, women’s rights, animal rights, LGBTIQ rights, and the removal of legal discrimination based on race, sex, gender, culture, religion, or disability.
+Virtually any form of discrimination is now frowned upon, especially from a legal perspective in Western civilisation.

 In his latest book, “Enlightenment Now”, Steven Pinker shows that we are 100 times wealthier than we were 200 years ago, with a more even distribution of wealth than there used to be.
 Sure, the top 1% of earners still make more money than the bottom 99% combined, but things have kept improving for people at the bottom too.

-The poor have more technology now than the rich could have even dreamed of 150 years ago, We have better nutrition, stimulation, sanitation and education too, and our IQs have risen by 30 points in the last 100 years.
+The poor have more technology now than the rich could have even dreamed of 150 years ago, We have better nutrition, stimulation, sanitation, and education, and our IQs have risen by 30 points in the last 100 years.
 That means that someone with an average IQ of 100 these days would have been considered a genius who was smarter than 98% of the population just a century ago.

 Some say that our health is worse, but then why do we keep living longer than ever?
 The average life expectancy around the globe continues to rise, with some African countries increasing their life expectancy by 10 years across the last decade.
 This means that individuals in these countries are no closer to their death (on average) even though they are now 10 years older!

 Some say that we have become more isolated and lonely.
-Most notably this has been sociologist, Robert Putnam, who wrote the extremely popular book ‘Bowling Alone’.
-In this book, he explains that our social capital has continued to decline from its peak in 1964 until the year the book was published in 2000.
+Most notably, a sociologist, Robert Putnam, wrote the best-selling book ‘Bowling Alone’.
+In this book, he explains that our social capital has continued to decline from its peak in 1964 until the book was published in 2000.
 According to his extensive data, we engage less in community life, see friends less, join clubs less, play sport less and generally do more things alone than we ever have before.
-We also watch a lot of TV.
+We also watch a lot of TVs.
 As a result, Putnam says that we are suffering from higher rates of suicide and mental health disorders than ever before.

-Turns out that this may not be true, however.
-Whilst we do have a greater awareness of mental health conditions than we had in the past, we also have more people talking about their difficulties and seeking help.
-So, although rates of depression and anxiety are increasing in some surveys, this could mean a greater social acceptance of these conditions and a reduction of stigma around personally admitting to having mental health difficulties.
+It turns out that this may not be true, however.
+While we have a greater awareness of mental health conditions than we had in the past, we also have more people talking about their difficulties and seeking help.
+So, although rates of depression and anxiety are increasing in some surveys, this could mean a higher social acceptance of these conditions and a reduction of stigma around personally admitting to having mental health difficulties.

-Support for improved well-being across time is provided again by Pinker, when he found that between 1981 and 2007, 45 out of 52 countries assessed exhibited higher rates of happiness in 2007 than they did in 1981.
-Loneliness also appears to be declining since 2000, or at least it has been amongst US college students (Pinker, 2018).
-Maybe the internet, smart phones and social media aren’t that bad for us after all?
+Support for improved well-being across time is provided again by Pinker when he found that between 1981 and 2007, 45 out of 52 countries assessed exhibited higher rates of happiness in 2007 than they did in 1981.
+Loneliness also appears to be declining since 2000, at least amongst US college students (Pinker, 2018).
+So maybe the internet, smartphones and social media aren’t that bad for us after all?

-There is still a long way to go, but we are further along the path towards enlightenment than we have ever been in the past, and this gives me optimism for the future.
-Not watching the nightly news (or any network TV for that matter) helps me to see things how they truly are, and that only gives me hope for the future.
-I just pray that it isn’t too late to tackle climate change and reverse some of the damage that we have done there, so that we can continue to progress into the next century!
+There is still a long way to go, but we are further along the path towards enlightenment than we have ever been in the past, which gives me optimism for the future.
+Not watching the nightly news (or any network TV for that matter) helps me see things how they truly are, which only gives me hope for the future.
+I pray that it isn’t too late to tackle climate change and reverse some of the damage that we have done there to continue to progress into the next century!